Erath County, Texas: County established and growth

-Erath, an immigrant from Vienna, Austria, was a Texas Ranger and member of Billingsley's Company C, 1st Regiment of Texas Volunteers, under the command of Colonel Charles Burleson at the Battle of San Jacinto, and a member of the Confederate Home Guard.
+Erath, an immigrant from Vienna, Austria, was a Texas Ranger and member of Billingsley's Company C, 1st Regiment of Texas Volunteers, under the command of Colonel Charles Burleson at the Battle of San Jacinto and a member of the Confederate Home Guard.
 As a Freemason, he was a charter member and secretary of Bosque Lodge #92, from 1852 to 1855.
 The lodge's name changed to Waco #92 in 1857.
 It is the oldest continuous organization in Waco, Texas.

 Cotton became the major crop between 1875 and 1915, with the largest harvest in 1906.
-The industry was helped in 1879 when the Texas Central Railroad reached Dublin, and in 1889 when the Fort Worth and Rio Grande railroad was completed through Stephenville.
+The industry was helped in 1879, when the Texas Central Railroad reached Dublin, and in 1889, when the Fort Worth and Rio Grande Railroad was completed through Stephenville.
 This opened eastern markets for the county's cotton crops.
-By 1910, soil erosion and the boll weevil caused diversity planning that led to dairy farms, fruit orchards, nurseries, peanuts, feed crops, and poultry.
+By 1910, soil erosion and the boll weevil caused diversity planning that led to dairy farms, fruit orchards, nurseries, and farming peanuts, feed crops, and poultry.

 The community of Thurber was created by the Johnson Coal Company.
 From 1888 to 1921, the Texas Pacific Coal Company mined coal near Thurber, making it a leading coal producer in the state.
-Fifty-two percent of the miners were of Italian ancestry, creating the "Italian Hill" community just outside Thurber.
-In 1903, the United Mine Workers sent Joe Fenoglio to organize the Italian workers, beginning the Thurber Coal Miners Strike.
-In the 1970s, the area began bituminous coal production for fuel in the cement industry.
+About 52% of the miners were of Italian ancestry, creating the "Italian Hill" community just outside Thurber.
+In 1903, the United Mine Workers sent Joe Fenoglio to organize the Italian workers, beginning the Thurber coal-miners strike.
+In the 1970s, the area began bituminous coal production for fuel in the Portland cement industry.

 Tarleton State University was founded in 1893 as Stephenville College.
 It was renamed in 1899 after local rancher John Tarleton rescued the institution from financial difficulties.